Martijncvv/cryptocurrency_portfolio_project/DESIGN.md

 ### Element explanation by number
 1. Top 7 trending coins in the past 24 hours.
 Clickable if you hover over the name (see 1b).
 2. Historical price graph of the by the user selected cryptocurrency.
 Timeframes: 1 day, 3 days, 7 days, 30 days, 365 days and max available timeframe.
+If user hovers over the chart, price and time details pop-up at pointer position.
 3. General information about the by the user selected cryptocurrency.
 4. User's portfolio info: coins, amount, current value of coin and total value of coin holding.
 Coin name is clickable if user hovers over name.
 Will display coin page if clicked.
 5. General user portfolio info; total value, initial investment, current return on investment (green: profit / red: loss), nr of coins in portfolio, nr of trades executed.